FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Robotics_10650_2024_2025_Code/drivetrainControllerButtonsList.md

 List of controls for the drivetrain controller (gamepad1):

+(Strafe control) Right Control Stick X-Axis: Makes the robot strafe (Pushing the stick left makes the robot strafe left and pushing it right makes the robot strafe right)

 Circle: makes the robot slow down

-Right Trigger (The top back button on the controller that bends down like a hinge): Makes the robot move forward
+Right Trigger: Makes the robot move forward
-Square: Moves the lift backwards
-Circle: Moves the lift forwards
-Left Control Stick X-Axis: Makes the lift move forward or backwards based on the control stick inputs